North Shore Country Day School: Athletics

 Physical education is required at all grade levels, and interscholastic competition is required of students in 6th to 11th grades.
 North Shore is a member of the Chicago Independent School League and competes against eight other secondary schools in the Chicago area.
-North Shore's main rivals include the Francis W. Parker School, Latin School of Chicago, and the University of Chicago Laboratory Schools.
+North Shore's main sports rivals include the Francis W. Parker School, Latin School of Chicago, and the University of Chicago Laboratory Schools.

 As of 2019, the following sports were available: